 Having some simple worksheets around and things to do outside of sitting at the table makes for an easier learning environment.
 Less stress on everyone.

-Everything else is up to you and your child’s imagination.
+Everything else is up to you and your child’s imagination during scavenger hunts.
 Be creative in ways that you find items for each letter of the alphabet.

 Take the time to teach your kids about different leaves or plants during your nature scavenger hunt using the alphabet.